 Using the Novare Earth Science textbook, students learn about the earth’s substance, its changing surface and interior, its air and water, geologic history, and astronomy.
 They practice the skills of close reading, note-taking, forming questions and hypotheses, observing both the natural world and models thereof, and drawing conclusions from their observations.

 Physical Science 8

-The 8th grade science class, using Glencoe’s Physical Science, encompasses both an introduction to physics and to chemistry with the goal of helping students understand the physical world that God created.
+The 8th-grade science class, using Novare’s Physical Science, encompasses both an introduction to physics and to chemistry with the goal of helping students understand the physical world that God created.